Living With Adrenal Insufficiency: Natural Remedies And Lifestyle Tips

 Schisandra specifically works to support the adrenal glands, which is vital for helping improve the symptoms of Addison’s disease.
 A review of studies from Sweden found that it encouraged the adrenal gland’s optimal performance.
 This results in increased heart rate, muscle strength, blood pressure, and blood sugar.

-These improvements mean an increase in energy, stamina, and enhanced mental performance.
+These improvements mean an increase in energy, stamina, and enhanced cognitive function.

 Although it hasn’t been studied extensively in humans yet, initial studies on schisandra also point to it as a mood-boosting supplement.
 A 2016 study on mice found that it produced antidepressant-like activity.
 Another study on mice also found that it had antidepressant-like activity by lowering the stress response.